dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 * This single instance will be under the control of an autoscale group (yep, and ASG with a min of 1, and max of 1)
 * There will be a dedicated EFS (NFS) filesystem where opscenter files will be stored.
 A mount target will be exposed in each availability zone, and the instance will mount it using the zone independent DNS name
-* There will be a dedicated ENI (separate from the instance's auto-assigned one).
+* There will be three dedicated ENIs, one in each availability zone, separate from the instance's auto-assigned one.
+  Whenver a new instance is launched, it will detect its current AZ and mount the ENI that resides in the same AZ.
+* There will be a Route53 DNS entries that is mapped to the active ENI
-* The Datastax agents will be configured to point at this ENI for their stomp address
+* The Datastax agents will be configured to point at this Route53 DNS entry.

 This represents the minimum components required to replace Datastax's solution.
 There are certainly other "frills" you can add, but I don't consider them core to the design so I'm omitting them.